ProjectAnastasia/Anastasia/VISION.md

 Get into character, tell stories, and keep it moving.
 No walls of text.

 **Classic Combat**
 Bringing back old-school stun-based fights.
 No bullet-sponging stamina combat.
+No drawn-out stamina fights--if you get the drop on someone, it matters.
+Quick, brutal, and to the point.

 **Explore the Void**
 Brave cosmonauts can take space pods beyond the station to explore, salvage wrecks, or disappear